Dear journal! You know me as the heroic master of questful combat! Friend to the very stakes of the world! I know me as... HYA!

 - Malaproper: Tigtone will often mangle ordinary sentences by using the wrong word, seemingly at random.
 For example, instead of saying "what do you want with me?" to the elf in a flying tree he says "who do you want with me?"

 - Mind Screw: The sheer randomness of the dialogue and action often makes you wonder what the heck is going on, especially at the end.

-- Miles Gloriosus: Beconka's sidekick Jacques relentlessly teases Helpy and brags about how much better he is, but then he easily gets captured when a bad guy comes and is reduced to begging Helpy to save him.
+- Miles Gloriosus: Beconka's sidekick Jacques relentlessly teases Helpy and brags about how much better he is, but then he easily gets captured by a bad guy and is reduced to begging Helpy to save him.

 - Multiple Head Case: The King Queen are conjoined twins.
 They somehow had a son, and consider having another child when their son is taken away to be tortured to death.

 - Mundane Utility: When Tigtone finds a door that shows people who pass through it horrifying visions, he decides to charge people money to us it as a horror attraction.

 - New Powers as the Plot Demands: The Memory Gnome often appears to remind Tigtone of a forgotten ability that is extremely convenient to his current situation.
 These include commanding animals, steering cannonballs like flying carpets, and having exactly the magic item needed to defeat a monster.